Mamdouh-Freelancer/EtCa.sh/README.md

 wallet number in local format e.g. 01123456789.

 #### `--sendto`
-destination wallet number that will receive money from you, formated as 01123456789.
+destination wallet number that will receive money from you, e.g. 01123456789.

+#### `--rechargeto`
+destination dial number on prepaid rateplan which will receive balance, e.g. 01123456789.

 #### `--auth`
 to authenticate for first time login or if cookies expired (consider `updateCookies` function). this is a must to request and verify OTP.